pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

    :ref:`Grip dragging <ug-grip-dragging>` uses the orientation of the VR controller to define the rotation.
-A special rotation grip hover guide will be used for each controller.
+A special rotation grip hover guide will be used for each controller to show which part of the Rotation Tool will be activated for a grip drag, as follows.

    When the ring on the guide is close to aligning with any of the axis rings on the Rotation Tool, the guide will show a :ref:`color-coded connection